 Have the Flashing Installed

 The flashing is a waterproof and corrosion-resistant material that connects your deck to the main house.
 This protective material prevents water in the deck from seeping into your home by redirecting the flow into the ground.
-Since your deck is constantly exposed to harsh elements, you need to make sure that your home doesn’t have to take a beating too by checking the integrity of your deck’s flashing regularly.
+Since your deck is constantly exposed to the harsh elements, you need to make sure that your home doesn’t have to take a beating too by checking the integrity of your deck’s flashing regularly.

 To do this, observe the flashing when it rains.
 If water flows smoothly from the flashing to the ground, you can rest assured that your house can take on the rainy days without any problem.
 If your deck has no flashing or even just a little bit of moisture finds its way to the siding, you have to call a professional and make the necessary repairs or else you’ll have to worry about extensive water damage in the future.